gkoberger/BugzillaJS/README.md

 https://bugzilla.mozilla.org/show_bug.cgi?id=574290

 # FEATURES

+** The extension is in the process of being converted to an web extension so doesn't currently supported the previous features **

 You can turn features on and off by clicking the "BugzillaJS Preferences" link at the top and bottom of every page.
 You need to refresh the page to see them